yisiox/tp/docs/UserGuide.md

 #### Command
 A specific text input entered into the command input box to interact with *AssetBook*.

+#### GUI
+Graphical User Interface.
+The window that appears when an application is launched.

+#### Operating System
+Windows, MacOS and Linux are examples of operating systems.

 #### Parameter
 An item of data that a command expects to be entered by the user.
 For example, name is a parameter of the `add` command.